Skip to main content

 There were massive cuts right across the board in the community and voluntary sector following on from the recession.
 They have not been restored.
 This is in the context of national Traveller organisations but I am talking in particular about the context of restoring those to pre-recession levels at local level.
 That is important.

 It is important that where we have pieces of research, they do not sit on the shelves.
 I am talking about the Traveller policy.
 Much work went into developing research entitled, Different Paths, Shared Experiences: Ethnic Minority Women and Local Politics in Ireland.
 That report makes good recommendations for the State, the Oireachtas and the political parties.
 That will be another piece of research that sits on the shelf.
-It is not being resourced to implement.
+It is not being resourced to implement changes.

 I was in local politics before I came to the Oireachtas.
 I sat on the local Traveller accommodation consultative committee, LTACC, in Kildare County Council.
 The witnesses are talking about Traveller women even being present in the room.
 Is there any way that local government could help support women?
 I just do not mean getting elected but by having them on different committees.
 Traveller women are only on the LTACC.
 It was hard; they had no support.
 There were no travel expenses or anything for them to go to those meetings.
 Could Ms Joyce comment on that as well?